endoflife-date/endoflife.date/products/ovirt.md

 ---

 > [oVirt](https://www.ovirt.org/) is an open-source
-> software server for centralized virtualization management.
+> software for centralized virtualization management.
 It is a hosted hypervisor
 > that can run operating systems including Linux and Windows

 ##  [Maintenance](https://blogs.ovirt.org/2022/04/ovirt-4-4-end-of-life/)